matthew-brett/barts-setup/barts_setup.md

 * Turn on IPAD.
 * PIN to log in is in small blue book.
-* Connect male USB-C connector from the USB-C hub (USB-C HUB) to USB-C socket on IPAD.
+* Connect male USB-C connector from the USB-C HUB to USB-C socket on IPAD.
 * The USB-C HUB should already carry USB power from its connection to the USB power adapter plugged into the 4-plug extension lead.
 * For the STANDARD CONFIGURATION, make sure the WiFi is *on* and connected to